 Children are always learning.
 We consider the outdoors an extension of our classroom.
 Outdoor spaces and equipment are designed for active play and exploration to provide your child with good exercise, fresh air, and different learning activities.
 Even when we head outside, supervision is a top priority.
 Please note that sunscreen must be authorized by a parent.
 Although we do try to get kids outside on a daily basis, we use caution with extreme weather and temperatures.
 We will typically stay indoors if the weather is below 20 degrees or hotter than 95 degrees.
 Often times each class is able to utilize the music and movement room for gross motor play when we are unable to get outside.

-At Blue Lake Preschool, your child will be playing with fun, educational toys every day.
+At Blue Lake and Little Blue Preschools, your child will be playing with fun, educational toys every day.
 Therefore, we ask you to keep your child’s toys or personal items, including money, at home for fear of loss or breakage.
 Occasionally there are show and tell and sharing times that when your child can bring in an item as long as it is safe and it is labeled with his or her name.
 If your child is missing an item, please notify us immediately.
 Although we’ll be more than happy to look, we cannot be held responsible for lost or damaged items.
 Items that pose a real or imaginary danger to other children are not allowed at school at any time.
 We also require that toy guns, swords, and action toys and figures be left at home as they may promote aggressive behavior.

 Throughout the year (and almost daily in the summer) we plan field trips for the older classes and invite specialists into the school for younger classes.
 Trips have included adventures to the Aspen Center for Environmental Studies in Aspen, the Carbondale Library, local pools, and other local parks in the valley.
 School visits include a weekly music class, visits from ACES, the Roaring Fork Conservatory, and CARE just to name a few.